Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 #### Restrict k8s Node(s) Outbound traffic

-By default `kops` will allow all Outbound traffic from Node Security Group to everywhere.
+By default, Outbound traffic is allowed from Node Security Group to everywhere.
 This can be restricted too by allowing explicit Outbound to be same as Inbound.

 <details><summary>
 Below is an example of how to modify Node SG Outbound traffic with the AWS Cli.</summary>